On the Signature of a Path in an Operator Algebra

-which is exactly \eqref{eq:ex_2}. \end{example}
+which is exactly \eqref{eq:ex_2}. \end{Example}

 \begin{proof} It is sufficient to show the identity when $s<u<t$.
-The statement of the proposition is implied by the same statement but for the iterated integrals $X^{f}_{s,t}$, $f \in \lpbf$ since Op is a representation of the word-insertions operad (see equation \eqref{compatibility_OP}).
-We prove then the identity
+The statement of the proposition is implied by the same statement but for the iterated integrals $X^{f}_{s,t}$, $f \in \lpbf$ since Op is a~representation of the word-insertions operad (see equatio~\eqref{compatibility_OP}).
+We prove the identity

 by induction on the generation of $f$ and with $\circ$ the operation $\nabla_{\rm \bar{T}^{2}(\mathcal{A})}$.
 The initialization is done for forests with $0$ generations.
 Assume that the results as been proved for forests having at most $N$ generations and let $f$ be a forest with $N+1$ generations.
 Splitting the simplex $\Delta_{s,t}^{n+1}$ according to $s<u<t$ one has